lycaleynes/Helpdesk-Homelab/8 - Windows 10 Remote, Remote Registry, Remote Desktop, C$.md

 - On `Desktop1`, open **Remote Desktop Connection**
 - Connect to: `Desktop2`
 - Authenticate as `HelpDesk`
-- Observe the ability to browse `Patty`'s user folders: Desktop, Downloads, AppData
+- Observe the ability to browse `Jason`'s user folders: Desktop, Downloads, AppData

 ### Why this is Useful:
 - Allows troubleshooting without needing user to be present